 Some great sources of healthy fats include:

 - Olives and olive oil: promotes heart health, protects your cells from damage, helps improve memory and brain function, and works as an anti-inflammatory.
 Be sure to buy a good-quality extra virgin olive oil.
-And don’t cook with olive oil, as heating it
+And don’t cook at high temperatures with olive oil, as heating it to over 350F (180C) can damage the beneficial phenols in olive oil (light sautéing is ok inshAllah).

 - Avocado: an amazing fruit with so many benefits.
 Avocados raise your good cholesterol while lowering the bad, boost immunity and keep skin looking young, and are full of protein and folate (great for pregnant women).